Queen Kelly: Distribution

 In 1933, von Stroheim submitted a script called Poto Poto to MGM.
 Though it was never produced, the script contained several elements recycled from the African story of Queen Kelly.
-A short extract of the film appears in Sunset Boulevard (1950), representing an old silent picture Swanson's character Norma Desmond - herself a silent movie star - had made.
+A short extract of the film appears in Sunset Boulevard (1950), representing an old silent picture that Swanson's character, silent movie star Norma Desmond, had made.
 Von Stroheim is also a primary character in Sunset Boulevard as her ex-director, ex-husband, and current butler.
 By some accounts, von Stroheim suggested the clip be used for its heavy irony.
 This was the first time viewers in the U.S. got to see any footage of the infamous collaboration.

 In the 1960s, it was shown on television with the Swanson ending, along with a taped introduction and conclusion in which Swanson talked about the history of the project.

 By 1985, Kino International had acquired the rights to the movie and restored two versions: one that uses still photos and subtitles in an attempt to wrap up the storyline, and the other the European "suicide ending" version.
 Kino remains the rights holder and is responsible for all distribution, including television and home video.

+In August 2025, it was announced that a new restoration would be screened as the pre-opening event of the Venice Film Festival.
+It is reported to consist of a new restoration by Dennis Doros incorporating previously unseen material, and some inventive methods of recreating the film’s grand finale.
+Doros describes this version as a "reimagining".